hariinfo/thirdeye/leassons_learnt.md

 The workaround is to use ALLOW FILTERING which provides the capability to query the clustering columns using any condition.

+Error:
+Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
+If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING

 The limitation of this workaround is that Datastax recommends this workaround only for development
 ## 3. Kafka
 ### 3.1 BufferError: Local: Queue full